 Rear projection requires a second screen

-The Yard Master Plus is for the cinephile who yearns to enjoy films out under the stars but isn’t willing to compromise on image fidelity to do it.
+The Yard Master Plus, a slight upgrade from our best overall pick, is perfect for movie lovers who aren't willing to compromise on image fidelity to do enjoy a night under the stars.
 We recommend the 120-inch model for its wide applications, but this screen is also available in sizes that range from 57 inches for intimate outdoor spaces to 200 inches for those looking to create an immersive backyard cinematic experience.

-This screen comes with a durable sealed-edge frame that’s strong enough to withstand the elements, but it’s also heavy, so it’s a bit more difficult to set up and move around than Elite Screens’ other Yard Master products.
-However, the legs are adjustable, allowing you to set up the perfect viewing angle.
+This screen comes with a durable sealed-edge frame that’s strong enough to withstand the elements, but it’s also heavy, so it’s a bit more difficult to set up and move around compared to Elite Screens’ other Yard Master products.
+However, this screen's frame legs are adjustable, allowing you to set up the perfect viewing angle.
 The CineWhite screen is also suitable for 4K content, so break out your ultra high definition (UHD) Blu-rays and send out invites to all your fellow film enthusiasts.

 Frame stretches screen to remove wrinkles

 Nylon screen requires a very dark environment

 Big outdoor movie screens tend to be heavy and difficult for one person to set up and move around, but that doesn't mean you have to settle for a small screen if you don't have anyone to help.
 The Khomo Gear Portable Projection Screen is remarkably lightweight at less than 12 pounds, easy to set up, and isn't difficult to move around at all, even if you're working by yourself.
 It's so lightweight that it's actually a little unstable, but it comes with stakes and tie-downs you can use to secure it in place even if the wind starts blowing.